lukso-network/website-support-center/docs/extension/introduction.md

 ## How does the extension store and verify the password?

-Your password is not stored anywhere, including locally on your PC.
-When you type in your password it is temporarily stored in memory in your PC.
-When the app goes to sleep, it is deleted from memory.

-The password that you type is used to encrypt all your private keys and store the encrypted private keys in your local storage.
-The keys can only be unencrypted when you enter your password again.
+The password of the Universal Profile Extension is used to encrypt the private keys of your controllers.
+These encrypted private keys are stored in your local browser.
+The password is only temporarily stored in memory when the keys are encrypted during login.
+If the wrong password is entered, the decryption will fail, indicating an incorrect password.

-When you enter your password correctly, it serves as the means to decrypt your private keys, granting you access to your profile.
-Conversely, if an incorrect password is entered, the decryption process will fail, indicating to the Universal Profile Browser Extension that the password provided is incorrect.